 Refractive Lens Exchange is another non-laser, internal eye procedure.
 RLE is much like cataract surgery.
 But instead of removing the eye's natural lens that has grown cloudy due to cataract formation, RLE involves removing a clear natural lens and replacing it with an artificial lens of a different shape, usually to reduce or eliminate high degrees of farsightedness.

 Cataract surgery also can now be considered a vision correction procedure.
-New lens implants developed for cataract surgery can partially restore a person's near vision in addition to correcting nearsightedness and farsightedness.
+New lens implants developed for cataract surgery can partially restore a person's near vision in addition to correcting shortsightedness and longsightedness.
 These lenses, called multifocal IOLs or accommodating IOLs, currently are being used by many cataract surgeons, with promising results.

-Also, toric IOLs that correct astigmatism can be used during cataract surgery to further reduce the need for eyeglasses after cataracts are removed.
+Also, toric IOLs that correct astigmatism can be used during cataract surgery to further reduce the need for glasses after cataracts are removed.